aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/open-files/read-numbers-spreadsheet-developed-by-apple-inc-using-aspose-cells/_index.md

 type: docs
 weight: 140
 url: /nodejs-cpp/read-numbers-spreadsheet-developed-by-apple-inc-using-aspose-cells/
 description: Learn how to read Numbers spreadsheets developed by Apple Inc. using Aspose.Cells for Node.js via C++.
 ai_search_scope: cells_nodejscpp
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 ## **Possible Usage Scenarios**

 Numbers is a spreadsheet application developed by Apple Inc. Aspose.Cells can read Numbers spreadsheets, but it does not support writing to them.
-It can read Numbers spreadsheets' Data, Style, and Formulas.
+It can read Numbers spreadsheets' data, style, and formulas.

 ## **Read Numbers Spreadsheet Developed by Apple Inc. using Aspose.Cells for Node.js via C++**

 The following sample code loads the [Sample Numbers Spreadsheet](sampleNumbersByAppleInc.numbers) and converts it to [Output PDF Format](outputNumbersByAppleInc.pdf).
-You will have to use the [**LoadOptions**](https://reference.aspose.com/cells/nodejs-cpp/loadoptions) class and specify [**LoadFormat.Numbers**](https://reference.aspose.com/cells/nodejs-cpp/loadformat) as a parameter in its constructor to load it successfully.
+You need to use the [**LoadOptions**](https://reference.aspose.com/cells/nodejs-cpp/loadoptions) class and specify [**LoadFormat.Numbers**](https://reference.aspose.com/cells/nodejs-cpp/loadformat) as a parameter in its constructor to load it successfully.
 Please download both of them from the given links.
 You can try the code with any Numbers spreadsheet.
-Please also read the comments of the code for more help.
+Please also read the code comments for further assistance.

 ## **Sample Code**